N-essuno/greenhouse_twin_project/README.md

 ### **Run Demo**

 #### **Data collector**

+TODO: add here the parts about the configuration file

 To execute a demo of the interaction between data collectors and host machine, first pull the [data-collector repository](https://github.com/N-essuno/greenhouse-data-collector) from GitHub